notesofcliff/delve/src/home/doc/user/Usage_Tips.md

 ## Customization Tips

-- **Custom Search Commands**: Create custom search commands to extend Flashlight's functionality and tailor it to your specific needs.
+- **Custom Search Commands**: Create custom search commands to extend Delve's functionality and tailor it to your specific needs.
 - **Custom Dashboards**: Design custom dashboards to visualize your data in a meaningful way.
 Use charts, tables, and other visualizations to present your data effectively.
 - **Custom Alerts**: Set up custom alerts to notify you of important events or issues.
 Use the `send_email` command or custom processors to send notifications based on specific criteria.

 ## Security Tips

-- **Secure Configuration**: Ensure your Flashlight configuration is secure.
+- **Secure Configuration**: Ensure your Delve configuration is secure.
 Use strong passwords, enable TLS, and follow best practices for securing your Django application.
 - **Access Controls**: Implement proper access controls to restrict access to sensitive data and functionality.
 Use Django's authentication and authorization system to manage user permissions.
-- **Regular Audits**: Perform regular security audits to identify and address potential vulnerabilities in your Flashlight installation.
+- **Regular Audits**: Perform regular security audits to identify and address potential vulnerabilities in your Delve installation.

 ---